Rest for your teeth

 More on Baking soda for healing teeth

 When teeth (or one of them) hurt(s) or become(s) sensitive, it can also be a sign that the tooth simply needs strengthening (remineralizing) or cleaning (for instance of food particles trapped between adjacent teeth).
-See Regenerating/rebuilding teeth via diet and Oral hygiene: cleaning teeth and mouth.
+For making teeth stronger, see the Food, diet and nutrition section and the page Strengthening teeth and gums: miscellaneous suggested herbal, plant and other remedies.
+For cleaning teeth in natural, non-toxic ways, see the Dental care and oral hygiene section.

 Sun exposure for oral pain relief